 Do I want a deck or patio?

 A patio is a ground-level, paved surface, often made with stone instead of wood.
 Decks, on the other hand, are raised platforms made of wood or composite materials.
 Patios can cost as little as $15 per square foot, while a deck will run roughly $30 to $40 per square foot.
 Decks cost more, but they tend to have a longer lifespan than a patio.
-Consider which of the two options suit your needs best.

 Where will I put the deck?